 Most searchers use Google – that’s just a fact.
 But that doesn’t mean it should be your only channel.
 Bing is still a major search engine, so use Microsoft Advertising, and Baidu is perfect if you’re targeting Chinese students.
 Social media is also a great place to use PPC.

-PPC can be overwhelming and seem like a difficult advertising space, but it’s not.
-Universities and colleges need to use paid advertising, so follow the tips above or, even better, hire a PPC agency to help you out.
+PPC can be overwhelming and seem like a difficult advertising space.
+Universities, schools, and colleges need to use paid advertising, so follow the tips above or, even better, hire a PPC agency to help you out.
 Some companies even offer PPC training so you can get your campaigns off the ground.

 If you’re having any problems with your PPC, or if you have tips to share, leave a comment below.
 You can also find us on Twitter @TeamTillison.